Skip to content

 Additionally, Vercel may transfer data to and in the United States and anywhere else in the world where Vercel or its service providers maintain data processing operations.
 Please see Vercel's Data Processing Addendum for further details.

-• Vercel uses AWS Global Accelerator and Anycast network to automatically reroute traffic to another region in case of regional failure
+• Vercel uses AWS Global Accelerator and our Anycast network to automatically reroute traffic to another region in case of regional failure

 • Our core database and data plane is a globally replicated database with rapid manual failover, using multiple availability zones